aarmn/aa-script/README.md

 - With Your Money (ETH:0xef9e0697af2b4b9b85eda19159ce98150cb05ff7)

-- With Your Ideas for new commands (before do this read philosophy part carefully)
+- With Your Ideas for new commands (btw before this, read philosophy section carefully)

-- With Finding Overlaps with other packages and programs cli commands
+- With Finding Overlaps with other packages and programs cli commands (if its a major one, i try to change it asap, or put a notice here)

 - With Reporting A Escapee Bug

 - With A Thanks

-- Make A Site, Wikia, Fandom, Ad, Story in Instagram, or any other way to inform other people to use it
+- Make A Site, Wikia, Fandom, Ad, Story in Instagram, or any other way to inform other people to use it, I like these mortal, ifuns